do-jonathan4/lfz-m1/exercises/html-skeleton/README.md

 Be sure to check out a new branch (**from master**) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).

+### Quiz Questions
+After completing this exercise, you should be able to discuss or answer the following questions:

+1. Where do you put non-visible content about the HTML document?
+1. Where do you put visible content about the HTML document?
+1. Where do the `<head>` and `<body>` tags go in a valid HTML document?
+1. What is the purpose of a `<!DOCTYPE>` declaration?

 ### Exercise

 1. Read pages 19-22, 27-28, and 181 in _HTML & CSS_ by Duckett.